 HIST 260.
 The Making of the Modern Middle East A survey of major political and social developments from the fifteenth century to the beginning of World War I. Topics include: state and society, the military and bureaucracy, religious minorities (Jews and Christians), and women in premodern Muslim societies; the encounter with modernity.
 6 cr., HU; HI, IS, FallAdeeb Khalid

 HIST 262.
 Public Health: History, Policy, and Practice This course will examine the rise of the institution of public health in the modern period.
 Locating public health within the social history of medicine we will consider how concepts of health and disease have changed over time and how the modern state's concern with the health of its population cannot be separated from its need to survey, police, and discipline the public.
 Topics covered will include miasma, contagion, quarantine, vaccination and the connection between European imperialism and the institutionalization of public health in colonial contexts.
 We will also consider how certain epidemics became the major drivers for public health.
-6 cr., HI, WR2, IS, SpringAmna Khalid
+6 cr., WR; HI, SpringAmna Khalid

 HIST 263.
 Disease, Medicine and Empire This course explores the social history of disease and medicine in the context of the British Empire.
 We will consider the colonial experience in Africa and India and focus on medical encounters, the role of medicine and disease in hindering and/or facilitating imperial expansion and control, the interaction between western medicine and indigenous systems of healing, the role of medicine in the construction of race and difference, and the rise of western medical education and institutions in the colonies.
 6 cr., HU; HI, IS, Offered in alternate years.
 Not offered in 2013-2014.